 The nature and purpose of the many of the standardized tests have been called into question by educators and child development specialists.

-There are unaddressed problems with test quality, including age-inappropriate wording, and introduction of cultural bias.
+There are unaddressed problems with test quality, including age-appropriate word usage, and introduction of cultural bias.

-Another concern for young children in particular is testing that extends for long periods of time (3 or more hours), which is at odds with what most experts would say they can handle at their stage of development.
+Another concern for young children in particular is testing that extends for long periods of time (3 or more hours), which is beyond what most experts would say elementary-aged students can handle at their stage of development.

 SEE FOR YOURSELF.